jgxuann/jgxuann.github.io/docs/index.md

 <div style="float:left">
 	Feel free to reach out to me through any method; please refer to my <i><b>contact information</b></i>.
 	<br>
-	<span style="color:red;">I am seeking PhD opportunities worldwide for the Fall 2025 intake, particularly in the areas of HCI, HAI, CSCW, and Human Behavior.
-Please feel free to contact me if you have any openings!</span>
+	<span style="color:red;"><b>I am seeking PhD opportunities worldwide for the Fall 2025 intake, particularly in the areas of HCI, HAI, CSCW, and Human Behavior.
+Please feel free to contact me if you have any openings!</b></span>
 	<br>
 	<a href="https://github.com/jgxuann" >
 	  <i class="fa fa-github"> </i>